-Low ongoing interest rate.
-You will enjoy a very low variable APR of only 8% on purchases and balance transfers.
-This is a very low interest rate that will benefit you if you carry a balance regularly.
+Low variable APR on balance transfers and purchases.
+You will enjoy a very low 8.25% variable APR on purchases and balance transfers.
+This is a very low interest rate that can benefit you if you carry a balance regularly.

-No over-the-limit fee.
-If you spend more cash than your limit, you won't have to pay any fee.
-Most cards charge a $35 fee when you go over-the-limit with your credit card.
+No foreign transaction fee.
+If you make purchases in a foreign currency or abroad, you won't have to pay any foreign transaction fee.
+Most cards charge a 3% or $5 fee when you make purchases in another currency with your credit card.

 No 0% introductory APR.
 This card doesn't have any 0% promotional rate on purchases and balance transfers.
-If you are looking for one that comes with 0% intro APR for a certain period of time, you might be better off with the Citi Simplicity® Card that has a 0% intro APR on purchases and balance transfers for 18 months, then a variable purchase and balance transfer APR of 12.99% - 22.99% based on your creditworthiness (read review of Citi Simplicity® Card here) or the Discover it® - 18 Month Balance Transfer Offer that has 18 months of 0% intro APR on balance transfers and 6 months of 0% intro APR on purchases and a variable purchase APR of 10.99% - 22.99% thereafter.
-The balance transfer fee on the Discover it® is 3% (read review of Discover it® - 18 Month Balance Transfer Offer here).
+If you are looking for one that comes with 0% intro APR for a certain period of time, you might be better off with the Citi Simplicity® Card - No Late Fees Ever, a partner card, that has a 0% intro APR on purchases and balance transfers for 21 months, then a 13.24% - 23.24% (Variable).
+13.24% - 23.24% (Variable) on purchases and balance transfers based on your creditworthiness (read review of Citi Simplicity® Card - No Late Fees Ever here) or the Discover it® - 18 Month Balance Transfer Offer that has 18 months of 0% intro APR on balance transfers and 6 months of 0% intro APR on purchases and a standard 11.24% - 23.24% variable purchase APR thereafter.
+The balance transfer fee on Discover it® - 18 Month Balance Transfer Offer is 3% (read review of Discover it® - 18 Month Balance Transfer Offer here).